hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 -   Part 4: Visualizing Realtime Data with React (not yet released)

--   Part 5: Continious Integration and Deployment Setup (not yet released)
+-   Part 5: Continuous Integration and Deployment Setup (not yet released)

-At reviewing the Tutorial with a Colleague @schaeferthomas he stated that "real-time" can be understood in different ways.
+At Reviewing the Tutorial with a Colleague @schaeferthomas he stated that "real-time" can be understood in different ways.
 For this Tutorial i use it in the Context of Public Networking Appliactions using the Definition of Oxford English:

 > \[adjective\] (real-time)Computation of or relating to a system in which input data is processed within milliseconds so that it is available virtually immediately as feedback, e.g., in a missile guidance or airline booking system:*real-time signal processing*
 >